Step into the Glamour of the 19th Century Ballroom: A Journey Through Elegance and Dance

 Another popular dance during this period was the quadrille.
 The quadrille was a formal dance with four couples arranged in a square formation.
 It involved intricate choreography with specific patterns and formations.

-Read More: Exploring the Beauty and Influence of 19th Century British Art
+Read More: Navigating the Past: Exploring the Significance of the 19th Century Sextant

 The polka, originating in Bohemia, also became a sensation in the 19th century.
 It was a lively and energetic dance performed in pairs, featuring quick steps and jumps.